kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 | Replica PodGroup or CPG | `<name-prefix>-<uid-hash>-<group-index>-<template-revision-hash>` |
 | Leader/worker PodGroup | `<name-prefix>-<uid-hash>-<group-index>-<role>-<template-revision-hash>` |

-`uid-hash` is the same deterministic DNS-safe short hash of `lws.UID` used in the Workload name. `name-prefix` truncates `lws.Name` as needed so the complete name satisfies the target API's length limit.
-Reconciliation always verifies the controller ownerReference and expected labels before reusing a computed name; a hash collision is surfaced rather than adopted.
+`uid-hash` is a DNS-safe short hash of `lws.UID`.
+Truncate `name-prefix` so the full name fits the target API.
+Reuse a computed name only after verifying owner and expected labels; surface a collision instead of adopting it.

-The UID component prevents a newly created, same-name LWS from colliding with deletion-protected groups that belong to the previous UID.
-Revision-aware suffixes avoid collisions while old and new replicas of one LWS coexist during a rolling update.
-A leader restart within the same UID and revision reuses the same replica and role groups as objects, but must not overlap old and new member generations in that group; see Leader recreation below.
-The whole-LWS group is stable for the lifetime of the LWS; its gang guarantee covers initial admission, while later rolling replacement follows normal LWS availability semantics.
+UID-qualified names avoid colliding with deletion-protected groups from a previous same-name LWS.
+Revision suffixes isolate old and new replicas during a rolling update.
+Same-UID, same-revision leader restart reuses replica and role groups as objects but must not overlap member generations (see Leader recreation).
+The whole-LWS group is stable for the LWS lifetime; its gang covers initial admission, later rolling replacement follows LWS availability.

 Every PodGroup has: